canonical/lxd/doc/instances.md

 Another way to avoid name collisions is to use the placeholder `%d`.
 If a snapshot with the same name (excluding the placeholder) already exists, all existing snapshot names will be taken into account to find the highest number at the placeholders position.
-This numnber will be incremented by one for the new name.
+This number will be incremented by one for the new name.
 The starting number if no snapshot exists will be `0`.